Things to do in Chicago

 Designed by owner Vanessa Thanh Vu, the scene depicts a stunning Parisian fantasy land, complete with a bubbling claw-foot tub, a cozy library, and a crackling fireplace.
 Reserve a table, not just for the black-and-white view, but also for the sweet Vietnamese coffee, crunchy chicken sandwiches, and light mochi donuts.

 Don your evening attire and prepare to be amazed by an illusory performance at The Magic Parlour.
-Led by third-generation magician and mind reader Dennis Watkins, this fantastic show is one of the highest-rated experiences in Chicago.
+Led by third-generation magician and mind reader Dennis Watkins, this fantastic show is one of the highest-rated experiences in Chicago and one of the most unique activities you can participate citywide.

 Audiences laud Watkins' deftness as he expertly pulls off a series of unimaginable tricks involving everything from duct tape to razor blades.
 Limited seating means you'll see every trick up close as your sense of wonder soars, leaving just one explanation: It must be real.